BubbleMania

 WHY DO YOU WRAP STRING AROUND YOUR BUBBLE WANDS?

-As a performer it is necessary that my bubble tricks happen when I need them to happen.
-The cotton string absorbs more solution than the wand alone which allows me to create bigger and longer lasting bubbles on cue, with less dipping.
+As a performer it is necessary that my bubble tricks happen when I need them to happen. ( It would be a boring show if it took me 10 tries to do just one trick!)
+The cotton string absorbs more solution than the hoop alone which allows me to create bigger and longer lasting bubbles on cue, with less dipping.
 Try it.
-It helps but is not necessary for good bubbling.
+It helps, but is not necessary for good bubbling.

 Back to FAQ list